Noisy Pipes? How to Diagnose and Fix Common Plumbing Sounds

 What causes it: Whistling pipes are typically caused by one of the following:

-• Excessively high water pressure — When household pressure exceeds 60–80 PSI, water flow becomes turbulent and vibrates pipes, creating a whistle.
+• Excessively high water pressure.
+When household pressure exceeds 60 to 80 PSI, water flow becomes turbulent and vibrates pipes, creating a whistle.

 Pincher's Pro Tip

-Check your water pressure first — it's free.
-Attach a pressure gauge (available at hardware stores for $10–$15) to an outdoor spigot.
-Ideal residential pressure is 40–60 PSI.
-If it's above 80 PSI, a pressure-reducing valve (PRV) installed by a plumber can eliminate whistling and extend the life of all your fixtures and appliances.
+Check your water pressure first.
+It's free and takes 5 minutes.
+Attach a pressure gauge (available at hardware stores for $10 to $15) to an outdoor spigot.
+EPA WaterSense recommends incoming service pressure between 45 and 60 psi to ensure efficient use of water and proper system function.
+If it's above 80 PSI, a pressure-reducing valve installed by a plumber can eliminate whistling and extend the life of all your fixtures and appliances.

 DIY fix: Make sure all shutoff valves in your home are fully open.
-Replace worn faucet washers and aerators — these are inexpensive parts ($2–$10) and easy to swap out yourself.
-If pressure is the culprit, call your water utility company — they can often confirm whether supply pressure is abnormally high.
+Replace worn faucet washers and aerators, which are inexpensive parts ($2 to $10) and easy to swap out yourself.
+If pressure is the culprit, call your water utility company to confirm whether supply pressure is abnormally high.
+For a deeper dive, see our guide on water pressure problems.

 A constant low hum when water is running is a classic sign of water pressure that's too high for your plumbing system to handle quietly.

-What causes it: When water pressure exceeds 55 PSI, it can cause pipes — especially those running through tight spaces — to vibrate continuously, producing a humming sound.
+What causes it: Water pressure in supply main lines can reach 100 pounds per square inch (psi) or more, and high water pressure can damage plumbing piping, fixtures, and appliances.
+Pipes running through tight spaces vibrate continuously under this pressure, producing a humming sound.
 This is particularly common in homes with well water systems, where pressure tanks can be miscalibrated.

 • Quiet, steady pipe operation